proximax-storage/xpx-chain-devportal-docs/docs/getting-started/setting-up-workstation.md

 id: setting-up-workstation
 title: Setting up your workstation
 ---

-This first guide will walk you through a step-by-step installation of the required tools to start developing on Sirius Chain.
+This first guide will walk you through a step-by-step installation of the required tools to start developing on Sirius-Chain.

-## Running Sirius Chain Service Bootstrap
+## Running Sirius-Chain Service Bootstrap

 ![Sirius-Chain Layer](/img/four-layer-architecture-basic.png "Sirius-Chain Layer")